 The budget for the District was prepared using all aspects of State of Colorado statutes.
-The budget was reviewed and discussed at a noticed public meeting on December 29, 2020.
-On December 29, 2020, the Board of the District adopted and appropriated \$451,800 for General Fund expenditures for the 2021 year and a contribution of \$100,000 to the board designated permanent fund for the 2021 year.
-Budget expenditures differed from actual because the Federal Mineral Lease revenue was lower than expected.
+The budget was reviewed and discussed at a noticed public meeting on October 25, 2023.
+On November 15, 2023, the Board of the District adopted and appropriated \$769,900 for General Fund expenditures for the 2024 year and a contribution of \$250,000 to the board designated permanent fund for the 2024 year.
+Budget expenditures differed from actual because certain grants that were awarded during the current and past years were not completed during the year ended December 31, 2024, and therefore were not funded.

-Economic Factors and the 2022 Budget
+Economic Factors and the 2024 Budget

-The 2022 operating budget is focused on fulfilling the mission of the District which is to distribute their funds to areas that are socially or economically impacted by the development, processing or energy conversion of fuels and minerals leased under the Federal Mineral Lands Leasing Act of February 1920, as amended.
-Federal mineral lease is estimated to increase by 5 percent for the 2021-2022 year fulfillment.
+The 2024 operating budget is focused on fulfilling the mission of the District which is to distribute their funds to areas that are socially or economically impacted by the development, processing or energy conversion of fuels and minerals leased under the Federal Mineral Lands Leasing Act of February 1920, as amended.